symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

 -------

 No CMS system is complete without a menu system that allows users to navigate between content pages and perform certain actions.
-While it does usually map the actual content tree structure, menus often have a logic of their own, include options not mapped by contents or exist in multiple contexts with multiple options, thus making them a complex problem themselves.
+While it usually maps the actual content tree structure, menus often have a logic of their own, include options not mapped by content or exist in multiple contexts with multiple options, thus making them a complex problem themselves.

 Symfony CMF Menu System